17 Essentials Most People Miss on Their Hawaii Packing List

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: expandable suitcase

 I like bringing a soft-shell suitcase that expands.
 When I’m packing for Hawaii, I keep the expandable part zipped shut.
-When we are heading home, I unzip that section for another few inches of room.
+When we’re heading home, I unzip that section to create a few more inches of room.
 It saves us a lot of stress.
 Check out the latest prices and more details.

 16. Non-Perishable Food

-We usually hit up Costco when we land, but I also like to pack a bunch of stuff from home.
-Usually, this includes small bags of pre-measured spices, condiments, boxed mac & cheese, rice, etc.
+We usually stop by Costco when we land, but I also like to pack a few things from home.
+Usually, this includes small bags of pre-measured spices, condiments, boxed macaroni and cheese, rice, and more.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: https://hawaiitravelwithkids.com/wp-content/uploads/2020/05/81jTHiQ-t-L._SX679.jpg